 Hammer Smith blinked harder to focus his eyes because he was sure he was seeing things.
 The loveliest girl he had ever seen knelt by the water washing her face.
 Straight black hair fell in a curtain to the ground around her, some of the strands floating in the water.

 Blackfeather stopped at the edge of the creek and lowered his head to drink.
 The girl lifted her head to stare back at Hammer Smith out of the clearest gray eyes he’d ever seen.
 She stood, pulling her hair back over her shoulders.
-Her crimson night robe clung to her lush figure, making a bright splash of red against the green plants growing on the bank of the stream.
+Her crimson night robe clung to the swell of her breasts and hips, making a bright splash of red against the green plants growing on the bank of the stream.

 At that moment, Hammer Smith was beyond appreciating nature’s decorating schemes.
 The whole world felt unreal.
 There was no one in it but him and the girl, and never would be.
 He nudged Blackfeather across the stream and stopped beside her.

 She looked up at him with no sign of fear.
 He stared down at her.
 It seemed as if her eyes grew enormous and he was diving into a huge pool of gray water.
 This time, he did fall off his unicorn.